-Prince George city council is backing the push by Prince George psychiatrist Dr. Barb Kane to create a psychiatric hospital in northern BC to alleviate some of the stress mental health and addictions patients are putting on local hospital facilities in the region
+Prince George city council is backing the push by Prince George psychiatrist Dr. Barb Kane to create a psychiatric hospital in northern BC to alleviate some of the stress mental health and addictions patients are putting on local hospital facilities in the region.

-At Monday’s council meeting, council followed the lead of the two major BC political parties to endorse involuntary care options for people with mental health issues and substance use disorders as part of its five-point plan.
+At Monday’s meeting, council followed the lead of the two major BC political parties to endorse involuntary care options for people with mental health issues and substance use disorders as part of its five-point plan.

-City staff recommended amalgamating two separate mental health motions put forward at the Oct.
+Councillors Trudi Klassen, Garth Frizzell and Kyle Sampson agreed to amalgamate two separate mental health motions put forward at the Oct.
 7 council meeting.
 The revised motion approved Monday includes:

 Advocacy campaign: Council would direct the Intergovernmental Affairs Committee to spearhead a strategic campaign advocating for the provincial government to fund the building and ongoing operational costs of a dedicated psychiatric care facility in Prince George.
 This standalone facility would provide care for individuals facing complex psychiatric, addiction and mental health challenges.